Fixed Deposit(FD) Sweep-in

 Fixed deposits could earn you a high-interest rate when it is compared to a standard bank account.
 However, the challenge with Fixed deposits is that they do not offer the flexibility and liquidity as a savings account.
 This is when Sweep-in FDs come in handy.

-Components of the Fixed Deposit Sweep-in
+Components of Fixed Deposit Sweep-in

 The table below displays the major attributes of the Sweep-in FD:

-1) Period of the Investment:
+Period of Investment

-2) Linkage of the Bank Account to the Sweep-in FD Account:
+Bank Account Linking to Sweep-in FD Account

-3) The Minimum Investment
+Minimum Investment

-4) Sweep in FD Interest Rates:
+Sweep in FD Interest Rates

 The interest rate for the sweep-in FD account would be similar to any normal FD and would also be dependent on the tenure of the investment.
-The excess amount that is invested in the sweep-in facility would earn the same interest as the FD.
-Also, it lets the investors earn a greater interest return than a savings account on the surplus money.

-6) Eligibility Criteria for the Scheme:
+Eligibility Criteria

-Not all investors are allowed to get the sweep-in facility.
-The investor who has invested Rs.
+An investor who has invested Rs.
 25,000 in an FD is eligible for the sweep-in facility.
 Alternatively, the investor who has a premium account with a minimum balance that ranges from Rs.
 25,000 to Rs.
 1,00,000 could opt for the sweep-in facility on their FDs.

-How to Apply for a Sweep-in Facility?
+How to Apply for a Sweep-in FD Facility?

 The simplest method of applying for the sweep-in facility is through the online procedure.
 Mentioned below is the step by step process to get it done: